Evan Fournier

+Evan Mehdi Fournier ([fuʁnie]; born 29 October 1992) is a French professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
+After a twelve year stint in the NBA he returned to Europe, where he was named to the All-EuroLeague Second Team in his debut season.
+He led Olympiacos to the 2025 EuroLeague Final Four.
+Fournier has been a regular member of the French national team, winning multiple medals in the EuroBasket, FIBA World Cup and Olympic levels.

 Early life

-Fournier was born on 29 October 1992 in Saint-Maurice, a small suburb outside of Paris.
-He is of Algerian descent by his mother while his father is French.
+Fournier was born on 29 October 1992, in Saint-Maurice, a small suburb outside of Paris, to a French father and a mother of Algerian descent.
 He became interested in basketball in 2002, thanks to the 2001–02 Sacramento Kings team.
 Fournier wore the number 10 on his jersey in honor of then-Sacramento King, Mike Bibby.
+He played junior basketball at the French INSEP academy from 2007 to 2009.

 Professional career

 JSF Nanterre (2009–2010)

 In September 2009, Fournier signed a one-year deal with JSF Nanterre of the LNB Pro B.

 Poitiers Basket 86 (2010–2012)

 In June 2010, Fournier signed a two-year deal Poitiers Basket 86 of the LNB Pro A.